Catriona Matthew

-Catriona Isobel Matthew (née Lambert; born 25 August 1969) is a Scottish professional golfer who plays mainly on the US-based LPGA Tour and is also a member of the Ladies European Tour.
+Catriona Isobel Matthew (née Lambert; born 25 August 1969) is a Scottish professional golfer who played mainly on the US-based LPGA Tour and was also a member of the Ladies European Tour.

 Amateur career

 Catriona Lambert was born in Edinburgh, and grew up in North Berwick.
 She learned to play golf on the Children's Course and North Berwick West Links in the town.
 She had a successful junior and amateur career, becoming Scottish Girls champion in 1986 and Scottish Under-21 Stroke Play champion in 1988 and 1989.
 She captured the Scottish Amateur title in 1991, 1993 and 1994, and the British Amateur title in 1993.
 She is also a two-time winner of the St Rule Trophy played at St Andrews.
 She was a member of the 1990, 1992 and 1994 Great Britain & Ireland Curtis Cup teams.
 She graduated from the University of Stirling in 1992 having studied accountancy, this being one of a few British universities offering golf scholarships.